 These headphones have about 160ms of latency.
 While this is about average for most Bluetooth headphones with no additional low latency codecs, it also means they won't be ideal for watching videos.
 If you need to watch movies either use them wired or get the Audio-Technica ATH-M40x for their wired connection and good sound.

 The Cowin E7 are average mixed usage headphones thanks to their great wireless range, above-average battery life, and decent noise canceling (they're one of the best budget noise cancelling headphones we've tested in 2018).
 However, they're not the most comfortable pair of headphones and sound mediocre-at-best compared to some of the other budget headphones we've reviewed.
-See our recommendations for the best noise cancelling over-ear headphones and the best-over ear headphones.
+See our recommendations for the best-over ear headphones.

 The Cowin E7 Pro are a slightly better headset overall than the Cowin E7.
 The E7 Pro have a more balanced sound profile that favors instruments and vocals, compared to the E7's more bass-heavy sound.
 This makes the Pro variant a bit more suitable for critical listeners.
 The E7 Pro also last a bit longer on a single charge than the regular E7, but take considerably longer to charge, too.
 On the other hand, the regular E7 delivers better value for the price, since they perform almost as well in all other categories when compared to the Pro, but are slightly more affordable.
 The more bass-heavy profile also makes them a better pick for bass-lovers that want a noise cancelling wireless headset on a budget.